Dr Garrath WilliamsSenior Lecturer

-I have been involved in a series of European funded collaborative projects relating to health and biotechnology, contributing especially in the areas of ethics and public policy.
-I was Principal Investigator at Lancaster for the EU Framework 7 project I.Family - Determinants of eating behaviour in European children, adolescents and their parents, March 2012 to February 2017.
-Coordinated by Wolfgang Ahrens at Bremen University, this major collaborative project investigates the determinants of dietary and health-related behaviours in a large cohort of European families.
-I.Family followed an earlier project, IDEFICS (Identification and prevention of dietary-and lifestyle-induced health effects in children and infants), funded by the EU under Framework 6 from 2007-2012.
-This was an epidemiological and intervention project on childhood obesity, involving over 16,000 children.
+I have also been involved in European-funded collaborative projects relating to health and biotechnology, contributing especially in the areas of ethics and public policy.
+I was Principal Investigator at Lancaster for the EU Framework 7 project I.Family - Determinants of eating behaviour in European children, adolescents and their parents (2012-17).
+This followed an earlier project, IDEFICS (Identification and prevention of dietary-and lifestyle-induced health effects in children and infants), funded by the EU under Framework 6 (2007-12).
+These epidemiological and intervention projects on dietary-related ill-health involved over 16,000 children.

 Follow me on Twitter: @GarrathWilliams

 PhD Supervision Interests